Axcelis Technologies (NASDAQ:ACLS) Reaches New 52-Week High at $50.37

-Axcelis Technologies, Inc. (NASDAQ:ACLS) reached a new 52-week high during trading on Friday .
-The company traded as high as $50.37 and last traded at $50.37, with a volume of 1855 shares trading hands.
+Axcelis Technologies, Inc. (NASDAQ:ACLS)’s stock price hit a new 52-week high during trading on Friday .
+The stock traded as high as $50.37 and last traded at $50.37, with a volume of 1855 shares traded.
 The stock had previously closed at $48.41.

-ACLS has been the topic of a number of recent research reports.
-B. Riley lifted their price objective on shares of Axcelis Technologies from $62.00 to $65.00 and gave the company a “buy” rating in a research note on Friday, August 6th.
-Craig Hallum lifted their price objective on shares of Axcelis Technologies from $45.00 to $51.00 and gave the company a “buy” rating in a research note on Thursday, May 6th.
-Zacks Investment Research upgraded shares of Axcelis Technologies from a “hold” rating to a “strong-buy” rating and set a $43.00 price objective on the stock in a research note on Tuesday, July 27th.
-Finally, Stifel Nicolaus lifted their price objective on shares of Axcelis Technologies from $44.00 to $46.00 in a research note on Wednesday, May 5th.
-Four investment analysts have rated the stock with a buy rating and one has given a strong buy rating to the company.
-Axcelis Technologies has an average rating of “Buy” and a consensus price target of $48.33.
+Several equities research analysts recently commented on the stock.
+Craig Hallum lifted their price target on shares of Axcelis Technologies from $45.00 to $51.00 and gave the stock a “buy” rating in a research note on Thursday, May 6th.
+Zacks Investment Research upgraded shares of Axcelis Technologies from a “hold” rating to a “strong-buy” rating and set a $43.00 price target on the stock in a research note on Tuesday, July 27th.
+B. Riley lifted their price target on shares of Axcelis Technologies from $62.00 to $65.00 and gave the stock a “buy” rating in a research note on Friday, August 6th.
+Finally, Stifel Nicolaus lifted their price target on shares of Axcelis Technologies from $44.00 to $46.00 in a research note on Wednesday, May 5th.
+Four investment analysts have rated the stock with a buy rating and one has given a strong buy rating to the company’s stock.
+The stock currently has an average rating of “Buy” and a consensus price target of $48.33.

-In other news, VP Lynnette C. Fallon sold 4,978 shares of Axcelis Technologies stock in a transaction dated Monday, August 9th.
-The shares were sold at an average price of $44.00, for a total value of $219,032.00.
+In other news, Director Jorge Titinger sold 3,500 shares of Axcelis Technologies stock in a transaction dated Friday, August 13th.
+The shares were sold at an average price of $42.86, for a total value of $150,010.00.
 The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, Director Jorge Titinger sold 3,500 shares of the business’s stock in a transaction dated Friday, August 13th.
-The stock was sold at an average price of $42.86, for a total transaction of $150,010.00.
+Also, VP Lynnette C. Fallon sold 4,978 shares of Axcelis Technologies stock in a transaction dated Monday, August 9th.
+The shares were sold at an average price of $44.00, for a total transaction of $219,032.00.
 The disclosure for this sale can be found here.
 In the last ninety days, insiders sold 34,791 shares of company stock worth $1,667,063.
 Insiders own 2.11% of the company’s stock.

 A number of hedge funds have recently added to or reduced their stakes in ACLS.
 Senvest Management LLC boosted its holdings in Axcelis Technologies by 78.1% during the second quarter.
 Senvest Management LLC now owns 1,747,521 shares of the semiconductor company’s stock worth $70,635,000 after buying an additional 766,242 shares in the last quarter.
 Thrivent Financial for Lutherans boosted its holdings in Axcelis Technologies by 1,918.4% during the first quarter.
 Thrivent Financial for Lutherans now owns 560,077 shares of the semiconductor company’s stock worth $23,014,000 after buying an additional 532,328 shares in the last quarter.
 The Manufacturers Life Insurance Company boosted its holdings in Axcelis Technologies by 2,542.4% during the first quarter.
 The Manufacturers Life Insurance Company now owns 526,886 shares of the semiconductor company’s stock worth $21,650,000 after buying an additional 506,946 shares in the last quarter.
 Pier Capital LLC purchased a new stake in Axcelis Technologies during the first quarter worth about $12,902,000.
 Finally, Monarch Partners Asset Management LLC purchased a new stake in Axcelis Technologies during the first quarter worth about $10,472,000.
 77.62% of the stock is currently owned by hedge funds and other institutional investors.